-OUTONOMIA is our modern, off-grid house with on-grid comfort.
+OUTONOMIA is our real, modern, off-grid house with on-grid comfort.

-Our family built OUTONOMIA with our own hands as a real-world blueprint for anyone pursuing abundant off-grid living — anywhere in the world.
-Whether you're starting from scratch or upgrading an existing off-grid setup, whether it is a family house, homestead, cabin, survival shelter, glamping site, or tiny house, OUTONOMIA provides hard-earned insights and practical, field-tested off-grid solutions.
+Our family built OUTONOMIA with our own hands as a real-world blueprint for anyone pursuing abundant off grid living — anywhere in the world.
+Whether you're starting from scratch or upgrading an existing off grid setup, whether it is a family house, homestead, cabin, survival shelter, glamping site, or tiny house, OUTONOMIA is a great source of hard-earned insights and practical, field-tested off grid solutions.

-Heating is provided by the solar energy, in combination with a pellet boiler and a wood stove as a back-up.
+Heating is also provided by solar energy, combined with a pellet boiler and a wood stove as backup.
 Thanks to its insulation and thermal design, OUTONOMIA retains valuable heat exceptionally well — while still offering a comfortable, healthy indoor environment.

 Off-grid living without the hum of a backup generator — in any weather.

 We’ve even published a complete package of technical documentation, blueprints, detailed diagrams, and construction plans for OUTONOMIA.
-These downloadable PDF files are primarily designed as a companion to the in-depth book.
-They can also be used independently by technically savvy off-griders looking to replicate or adapt our systems in their own projects.
+These downloadable PDF files are primarily designed as a recommended (but not necessary) add-on to the in-depth book.

-In other words, we couldn’t find anyone with serious, holistic, long-term experience in creating off-grid projects that deliver year-round, on-grid-level comfort without heavily relying on backup generators or spartan/survivalist way of living.
+In other words, we couldn’t find anyone with holistic, long-term experience in creating off grid projects that deliver year-round, on-grid-level comfort without heavily relying on backup generators or spartan/survivalist way of living.

 A special occasion: Team OUTONOMIA in one room.

-We had to create our own team.
-Fortunately, we were able to bring together some of the world’s leading specialists in lithium batteries and solar power systems — professionals with years of hands-on experience in both on-grid and off-grid solar installations.
+It was inevitable — we had to create our own team.
+Fortunately, we were able to bring together some of the world’s leading specialists in lithium batteries and solar power systems — professionals with years of hands-on experience in both on grid and off grid solar installations.

 We were incredibly lucky that something about OUTONOMIA resonated with people from the very beginning, and as more technical experts joined the project, the team kept growing — allowing us to fine-tune every detail of the house and its technology systems.

-In total, around 70 people from various fields helped bring OUTONOMIA to life, including our lead architect, Vojtech Lichy.
-They all contributed completely free of charge, purely for the challenge and the shared vision behind it.
-In the end, OUTONOMIA is a crowd-funded, crowd-sourced, and crowd-built house — a true collective effort.
+In total, around 70 people from various fields helped bring OUTONOMIA to life- They all contributed completely free of charge, purely for the challenge and the shared vision behind it.
+In the end, OUTONOMIA is a fully crowd-funded, crowd-sourced, and crowd-built house — a true collective effort.

-The selection of technologies in OUTONOMIA was primarily based on projected electricity consumption — a critical factor for any home operating fully off the grid.
+The selection of technologies in OUTONOMIA was primarily based on projected electricity consumption — a critical factor for any project operating fully off the grid.

 OUTONOMIA’s sole source of power is a photovoltaic system with an installed capacity of 15 kWp, supported by a redundant inverter cascade and 22 kWh of lithium iron phosphate (LiFePO₄) battery storage.